 BMRCL is planning to extend the Metro Network to four outlying towns – Doddaballapur, Nelamangala, Devanahalli and Hoskote.

-According to media reports, Karnataka Deputy Chief Minister DK Shivakumar has announced that the state government is considering extending the Namma Metro network to Hoskote in the east, Nelamangala in the west and Bidadi in the southwest.
+There are plans to extend the Namma Metro network to Hoskote in the east, Nelamangala in the west and Bidadi in the southwest.
 If approved, the proposed metro routes to Hoskote and other areas are expected to reduce traffic congestion in the city and boost connectivity.

 Potential metro lines on Bangalore Metro